Jasminewong92/Jiemin-Huang.github.io/index2.md

 - B.S. in Chinese Medicinal Science

-- Study the theoretical knowledge of Tradictional Chinese Medicine.
+- Study the theoretical knowledge of Traditional Chinese Medicine.
 Get familiar with the character of the Chinese Herbal Medicines.